threefoldtech/tfgrid-sdk-ts/packages/UI/docs/pdf_viewer.md

 2. Navigate to the `repository/packages/UI` directory.

-3. Chose wich provider you gonna use [see providers section](#using-providers-and-extensions)
+3. Choose which provider you are going to use [see providers section](#using-providers-and-extensions)

 4. Run `yarn build` to generate the required distribution files.